Serial Number: NZ39559

 |

 Service Details: Lloyd volunteered for the RNZAF in June 1939, and was enlisted on the 20th of September 1939, weeks after the outbreak of the war.
-He reported to RNZAF Station Ohakea to undergo ground training, and then performed ground duties on the station.
-He was subsequently posted to RNZAF Station Woodbourne at Blenheim, and then RNZAF Station Whenuapai at Auckland to carry out the same role.
-His exact trade is not yet known.
+He reported to RNZAF Station Ohakea to undergo ground training, and was placed into the trade of Aircrafthand (General Duties), or ACH (GD.

 This report on his farewell from Cambridge was published in the Waikato Independent on Monday the 14th of July 1941.